Walter E. Boomer: Marine Corps service

 From July 1977 to June 1980, Boomer was stationed in Hawaii, where he was executive officer, 3rd Marines, 1st Marine Brigade, and then commanding officer, 2nd Battalion, 3rd Marines.
 Returning to the mainland US in July 1980, he attended the Naval War College, Newport, Rhode Island, graduating with distinction in June 1981.

 He then assumed the duties as the deputy director of the Fourth Marine Corps District, Philadelphia.
 He was promoted to colonel on 1 November 1981 and became the director of the Fourth Marine Corps District on 17 June 1983.

 During February 1985, Boomer returned to Quantico to assume command of the Marine Security Guard Battalion.
 While serving in this capacity, he was selected in April 1986 for promotion to brigadier general.
 He was advanced to that grade on 2 June 1986 and assigned duty as the director of public affairs, Headquarters Marine Corps, on 7 June 1986.
 He held this post until 27 May 1988, when he was assigned duty as the commanding general, 4th Marine Division (Reinforced), FMF, New Orleans.
 On 14 March 1989, he was advanced to major general and promoted to lieutenant general on 8 August 1990.

-On 15 August 1990, Boomer was deployed to Saudi Arabia, where he was the commanding general, U.S. Marine Forces Central Command and I Marine Expeditionary Force during Operations Desert Shield and Desert Storm.
+On 15 August 1990, Boomer was deployed to Saudi Arabia, where he was the commanding general, U.S. Marine Forces Central Command (MARCENT) and I Marine Expeditionary Force during Operations Desert Shield and Desert Storm.

 On 22 April 1991, he returned to Camp Pendleton and assumed the duties of commanding general, I Marine Expeditionary Force/commanding general, Marine Corps Base.
 He served in this capacity until 6 September 1991.
 Boomer reported to Quantico, Virginia, on 27 September 1991, where he assumed duty as the commanding general, Marine Corps Combat Development Command.
 He was promoted to general on 1 September 1992 and assumed his last duty assignment as assistant commandant of the Marine Corps.